-430-7.3.1.3 Joint Design: Ensure that the pipe manufacturer furnishes the Engineer with details regarding configuration of the joint and the amount of gasket material required to affect a satisfactory seal.
+430-7.3.1.3 Joint Design: Ensure that the pipe manufacturer submits details to the Engineer regarding configuration of the joint and the amount of gasket material required to affect a satisfactory seal.
 Do not brush or wipe joint surfaces which are to be in contact with the gasket material with a cement slurry.
 Fill minor voids with cement slurry.